Anna Drezen: Career

 At the 2019 Edinburgh Festival Fringe, Drezen premiered Okay, Get Home Safe, a one-woman show inspired by her obsession with true crime podcasts.

 Drezen has been a writer on shows like Girls5Eva and Miracle Workers, on which she also appeared as an actor.

-In 2021, Freeform ordered an animated series created by Drezen, which she executive produces alongside Greg Daniels, Mike Judge, and Monica Padrick.
-Annie Murphy, John Cho, Christine Baranski, Kiersey Clemons, Amy Hill, and Stephen Root will lead the voice cast.
-The series is produced by 20th Television Animation, with animation by ShadowMachine.
+In 2021, Freeform ordered an animated series called "Praise Petey" created by Drezen, which she executive produces alongside Greg Daniels, Mike Judge, and Monica Padrick.
+Annie Murphy, John Cho, Christine Baranski, Kiersey Clemons, Amy Hill, and Stephen Root led the voice cast.
+The series was produced by 20th Television Animation, with animation by ShadowMachine.
 She departed SNL after the December 18, 2021 episode in preparation.
+It premiered on July 21, 2023.
+In November 2023, it was announced that Freeform had cancelled the series after 1 season.